 Now that the end of my Australian second year working holiday visa is drawing near, I have to decide whether I leave my partner in Australia or file for a defacto visa at a cost of $8,000 and stay.

-However one major concern with defacto is that travel is not really advised.
+However one major concern with defacto is that travel is difficult.
 I have to apply to leave the country at an extra charge.

 Travel restrictions for someone whose life is travel = freaking out about the future.